vasilakisfil/Introspected-REST/README.md

 However, we are in a pragmatic world where nothing is perfect and clients are built by humans who take decisions based on their time and money.

 Although we firmly believe that a REST API is better than any RESTly or RESTless API, we understand that there could be cases where API designers
-_have_ to initially skip hypermedia part.
+_have to_ initially skip hypermedia part.

 The problem is that when REST is applied to HTTP, it doesn't allow you to easily integrate hypermedia at a later point.
-The reason is that, in a RESTless API, adding hypermedia at a later stage would mean that we would need a new Media Type because otherwise it would break the current semantics.
+The reason is that, in a RESTless API, **adding hypermedia at a later stage would mean that we would need a new Media Type because otherwise it would break the current semantics**.

 We would like to see a model that embraces both architectural API styles:
 * APIs that are built to last decades and thus, support full hypermedia from the very first day of their release